gardener/etcd-druid/docs/concepts/controllers.md

 It checks the full and delta snapshot `Leases` and calculates the difference in events between the latest delta snapshot and the previous full snapshot, and initiates the compaction job if the event threshold is crossed.

 The number of worker threads for the *compaction controller* needs to be greater than or equal to 0 (default 3).
-This is unlike other controllers which need atleast one worker thread for the proper functioning of etcd-druid as snapshot compaction is not a core functionality for the etcd clusters to be deployed.
+This is unlike other controllers which need at least one worker thread for the proper functioning of etcd-druid as snapshot compaction is not a core functionality for the etcd clusters to be deployed.
-The compaction controller should be explicity enabled by the user, through the `--enable-backup-compaction` CLI flag.
+The compaction controller should be explicitly enabled by the user, through the `--enable-backup-compaction` CLI flag.

 ## Etcdcopybackupstask Controller